Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 Moreover, winter melon contains potassium, which is known to be a vasodilator, dilating blood vessels and aiding in the lowering of blood pressure.

-Extract from white pumpkin was shown to lower the blood glucose level in diabetic rats.
-It was also shown to decrease cholesterol, triglycerides, and LDL (low-density lipoprotein) values when compared to diabetic rats who did not receive the treatment (17).
+Extract from white pumpkin lowered blood glucose levels in diabetic rats.
+It was also shown to decrease cholesterol, triglycerides, and LDL (low-density lipoprotein) values ompared to diabetic rats who did not receive the treatment (17).

 On top of that, ash gourd contains gallic acid, a chemical compound known to reduce the risk of diabetes type 2 (18).